 Murray is a medium-sized city located in the state of Utah.
 With a population of 49,295 people and ten constituent neighborhoods, Murray is the 14th largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murray is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Murray is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Murray who work in office and administrative support (16.82%), sales jobs (11.50%), and management occupations (8.78%).
+Unlike some cities, Murray isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Murray are a mix of both white- and blue-collar jobs.
+Overall, Murray is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Murray who work in office and administrative support (16.14%), sales jobs (12.60%), and management occupations (11.10%).

 Also of interest is that Murray has more people living here who work in computers and math than 95% of the places in the US.

 Murray is a somewhat ethnically-diverse city.
 The people who call Murray home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murray residents report their race to be White, followed by Asian.
 Murray also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.52% of the city’s residents.
-Important ancestries of people in Murray include German, European, Irish, and Danish.
+People of Hispanic or Latino origin account for 11.58% of the city’s residents.
+Important ancestries of people in Murray include English, German, European, Irish, and Scottish.

 The most common language spoken in Murray is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Persian.